Cherreads

 "Bro, Adrian's team crushed everyone at the interfaculty basketball game."

 He started catching glimpses of Adrian everywhere.
-Once while crossing the courtyard, another time while making deliveries for a student event.
-Adrian — in his clean shirts, polished shoes, walking like he had nothing in the world to worry about.
+Once was while crossing the courtyard, another time was while making deliveries for a student event.
+Adrian, in his clean shirts, luxury shoes, and walking like he had nothing in the world to worry about.

 It wasn't envy, not really.
-It was something colder , a kind of awareness that some people were built for ease, while others like him had to fight for air.
+It was something else, a kind of awareness that some people were built for ease, while others like him had to fight for air.

 Even on one Friday evening, after his last delivery, Ryan walked into the campus café to return his apron, and froze.